-- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations decreased.
-Chickenpox presentations to EDs decreased to below the baseline and shingles presentations increased slightly but remained below the baseline. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: The number of shingles presentations to EDs and chickenpox presentations decreased below their baselines.
+There was one chickenpox presentation to sentinel GPs in the past week and the rate of shingles presentations decreased below the baseline. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD serogroup B case was notified in an adult in the past week.
+See media release.